COUNSELING FOR MEN

-- Unusual thinking behaviors, especially if they concern friends or family members or interfere with a man’s family, work, or social life.
+- Unusual thinking behaviors, especially if they concern friends or family members or interfere with a man’s family, work, or social life

+Most people think that a person experiencing depression will feel sad or withdrawn and that a person with anxiety will be worried and fearful.
+Unfortunately, men don’t always show these telltale mental illness symptoms.
 While underneath all these symptoms there is usually sadness or fear, our society is biased against people seeking help for mental illness.
 When you combine that bias with the pressures placed on men to be “tough” and unemotional, it means several men who could benefit from counseling don’t seek out our services.

-Common External Stressors on Men
+Common External Stressors For Men

 Our culture places very high expectations on men.
 Men are supposed to be the head of their household, the provider for their family, and the manager of the family finances.
 They also feel tremendous pressure to fix things.
 Men are also taught from the time they are young boys that they aren’t supposed to talk about their feelings, which makes reaching out for mental health help all that more difficult for them.